 An online version of the survey form is available upon request for distance and web-based courses.
 Please contact the Provost's Office for more information.

 - At the beginning of the semester, instructors report the quantity and type of forms needed for each course to their unit coordinator.

-NOTE: Instructors must leave the room while survey is administered.
-The student courier reads the directionsand passes out survey in class.
+NOTE: Instructors must leave the room while survey is administered and cannot handle completed surveys at any point.
+The student courier reads the directions and passes out survey in class.

-- Student courier returns completed packet of forms to designated drop-off site.
+- Student courier returns sealed packet of completed forms to designated drop-off site.